How to Advocate for Your Child – Tips for Parenting

 As you meander the cereal aisle with your boisterous and defiant five-year-old in tow, you sigh deeply.
-With this being his third big tantrum of the day and it’s only 10:30am, your patience is running low as are your options on how to address his behaviors.
-You have done the tried and true methods of natural and logical consequences including loss of toys, early bed, and time outs with none of these methods proving any real level of success.
+With this being his third big tantrum of the day and it’s only 10:30 a.m., your patience is running low as you weigh your options on how to address his behaviors.
+You have done the tried and true methods of parenting like natural and logical consequences including loss of toys, early bed, and time outs with none of these methods proving any real level of success.
 You are at your wits end and you don’t know how to make it better.

 Children are Going to Act Out as They Grow